PředmětyPředměty(verze: 978)

 ASSESSMENT

-1. attendance at seminar meetings
+1. attendance & active participation at seminar meetings;

 Univerzita Karlova | Informační systém UK